 Weak goals reward quick wins over durable outcomes, creating a firefighting mindset.

-OKRs encourage stretch objectives that balance near-term progress with long-term value; Balanced Scorecard broadens focus beyond financials.
+OKRs encourage stretch objectives that balance near-term progress with long-term value, while the Balanced Scorecard broadens focus beyond financial results.

 Cost: reduced resilience and innovation.

 Department-first goals fracture collaboration.
-Volume, efficiency, and innovation can conflict when set in isolation.
+Volume, efficiency, and innovation objectives can easily conflict when set in isolation.

 OKRs connect and share objectives across teams, reducing duplication and enabling cross-functional work.